SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 first wave of Omicron, they should have _some_ protection against BA.2.

 But the other thing that will help _even better_ is a recent booster.
-Topol shows a summary table from the preprint of a Qatari study <sup id="fn12a">[[12]](#fn12)</sup>:
+Topol shows a summary table from the preprint of a Qatari study <sup id="fn12a">[[12]](#fn12)</sup>

 <a href="{{ site.baseurl }}/images/2022-04-01-today-i-got-shot-a-seventh-time-ground-truths-2.jpg"><img src="{{ site.baseurl }}/images/2022-04-01-today-i-got-shot-a-seventh-time-ground-truths-2-thumb.jpg" width="400" height="312" alt="Qatari study: vaccine efficacies vs BA.1 and BA.2" title="Qatari study: vaccine efficacies vs BA.1 and BA.2" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Look at the last 4 rows there: 3-shot efficacy vs hospitalization is 70% - 80%.
 A recent fourth shot in a BA.2 wave would be even better.

 In fact, the efficacy of a 2nd booster has been studied already a couple of times, all during the Israeli Omicron wave. <sup id="fn13a">[[13]](#fn13)</sup> <sup id="fn14a">[[14]](#fn14)</sup> <sup id="fn15a">[[15]](#fn15)</sup>
 They range from a small safety study of health-care workers, to a 1 million+ person study comparing 3rd vs 4th shots.
 Their results are quite strikingly in favor of another booster.
-For example, the Kaplan-Meier curves for 3 shots vs 2 shots (initial booster vs Delta) and 4 shots vs 3 shots (2nd booster vs Omicron) are pretty similar, showing _almost_ as much of a boost from the second booster as from the first:
+For example, the Kaplan-Meier curves for 3 shots vs 2 shots (1st booster vs Delta) and 4 shots vs 3 shots (2nd booster vs Omicron) are pretty similar, showing _almost_ as much of a boost from the second booster as from the first:
 <a href="{{ site.baseurl }}/images/2022-04-01-today-i-got-shot-a-seventh-time-ground-truths-3.jpg"><img src="{{ site.baseurl }}/images/2022-04-01-today-i-got-shot-a-seventh-time-ground-truths-3-thumb.jpg" width="400" height="160" alt="Clalit Health: efficacy of first booster vs none and 2nd booster vs 1st" title="Clalit Health: efficacy of first booster vs none and 2nd booster vs 1st" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Now, there are of course several serious issues here, the first couple of which are as pointed out above by Racaniello to Zvi:
-1. The populations were not especially well matched (though they were partially matched).
+1. The populations were not especially well matched (though they were _partially_ matched).
    More to the point, those receiving the 4th shot were _volunteers_, not randomized!
-   This means the study is convolved with a confounder that will overstate the effect, as the volunteers are likely more COVID-cautious in the first place.
+   This means the study is convolved with a confounder that will _overstate_ the effect, as volunteers are likely more COVID-cautious in the first place.
-2. The base rate is low: we're talking again about a statistically significant and strong effect of reduction of death, but in a death rate that was _already small._  It may, however, be important at the population level: all those elder deaths eventually add up!
+2. The base rate is low: we're talking again about a statistically significant and strong effect of reduction of death, but for a death rate that was _already small._  It may, however, be important at the population level: all those elder deaths eventually add up!
 3. The plot on the left was during Delta, while the plot on the right is during Omicron.
    This is likely why the effect is slightly less dramatic for Omicron: 78% reduction in hospitalization vs 90% reduction.
+Omicron is _nasty._

 So those are about the same cautions we teased out above.